 I can’t even read this BS all the way through.
 It assumes so many wrong presuppositions.
-First, I would argue that we are not on the heels of an economic “expansion”.
-I think unemployment rates are so low because people are not reporting… They stop getting benefits after so many months of filing so once they are done they fall off the list and suddenly when lots of people are unemployed things look unusually good.
+First, I would argue that we are not on the heels of an economic “expansion.”
+I think unemployment rates are so low because people are not reporting… They stop getting benefits after so many months of filing, so once they are done, they fall off the list, and suddenly when lots of people are unemployed, things look perfect.
 There should actually be a certain amount of turnover.
-This means when things are good unemployment will be artificially higher as people enter and leave the job market faster.
+This means when things are good, unemployment will be artificially higher as people enter and leave the job market faster.

-As things seem to be right now I see more help-wanted signs everywhere.
-What I think is concerning is how long I have seen the help wanted sign staying in the same place.
-What does it mean when there are several job openings but no one is filling them?
+As things seem to be right now, I see more help-wanted signs everywhere.
+I think it is how long I have seen the help wanted to stay in the same place.
+What does it mean when there are several job openings, but no one is filling them?

-There is more I would touch on than this, but I would rather spend some time thinking about what to do about the situation.
+I would touch on more than this, but I would rather spend some time thinking about what to do about the situation.
 In this case, it seems obvious to make yourself very indispensable at your job if you have one already.
-It would also in my mind be prudent to start working on alternative streams of income.
+It would also, in my mind, be prudent to start working on alternative streams of income.
 During the last economic downturn, I would say I did pretty well by pursuing alternative means of generating income.
 A.K.A.
-I didn’t have a “job”.
+I didn’t have a “job.”

-I started on a post on how to make money on the side so you can work on prepping and improving the security of your family and their future.
-As soon as that is finished I will link it here.
+I started on a post on how to make money on the side to work on prepping and improving the security of your family and their future.
+As soon as that is finished, I will link it here.